knkuiper/datadonation/README.md

 # Data donation web app for HCI masters thesis

-Web app for research study on data donation for Msc Thesis Human-Computer Interaction at Utrecht University.
-Created using React.js and Material UI.
+Web application for research study on data donation for Msc Thesis Human-Computer Interaction at Utrecht University.
+App created using React and Material UI.

-Link to github pages for the data donation interface https://katrinekuiper.com
+Link to github pages for the data donation interface https://knkuiper.github.io/datadonation

 ![](Data_donation_screenshot.png)